Student Loan Forgiveness Programs for Nurse Practitioners: What to Know

 Lenders Determine Perkins Loan Cancellation Qualifications

 Because individual loan providers or educational institutions distribute Perkins loans, forgiveness or cancellation requirements vary.
-Therefore, NPs with Perkins loans will need to contact their school or lender to understand if their Perkins loans qualify for cancellation, the terms by which this qualification can occur, and what burden of proof is necessary to receive partial or complete loan forgiveness.
+Therefore, NPs with Perkins loans will need to contact their school or lender to determine whether their Perkins loans qualify for cancellation, the terms under which this qualification can occur, and the burden of proof required to receive partial or complete loan forgiveness.

 Managing Consolidation

-If a Perkins loan is consolidated into a Federal Direct Loan Consolidation program, it no longer qualifies for Perkins-specific cancellation or discharge.
+If a Perkins loan is consolidated into the Federal Direct Loan Consolidation program, it no longer qualifies for Perkins-specific cancellation or discharge.

 However, if done in a timely manner (often before total loan repayment begins), a Perkins loan consolidated into a direct federal loan will become a part of that direct loan.
 This total will be considered a part of the qualifying amount for other direct-loan eligible repayment or forgiveness when consolidated correctly.